Friday, December 4, 2009

 But let’s consider how Greed foreshadowed later developments in entertainment.
 It’s entirely conceivable, viewed in this prism, that von Stroheim was not merely twenty years ahead of his time, but forty, even fifty.

-Which time frame you prefer tells much about whether you subscribe to the auteur theory—i.e., the notion that a film is preeminently the product of one person’s, the director’s, vision—or if you believe that film is far more of a collaboration among director, producer, screenwriter, and other creative forces.
+Which time frame you prefer tells much about whether you subscribe to the auteur theory—i.e., the notion that a film is preeminently the product of one person’s, the director’s, vision—or if you believe that film is more of a collaboration among director, producer, screenwriter, and other creative forces.

 If you’re an auteur aficionado, then you see von Stroheim as a visionary bursting not just beyond his time but beyond even his medium.
 Many believe that von Stroheim was aiming at something close to a page-for-page transcription of McTeague.
 Rosenbaum, pointing out that nearly a fifth of the plot in the script occurs before the novel’s opening sentence, suggests an even more expansive view.

-Seen in this light, the 42 reels and 47,000 feet of film that the director came up with surge way, way beyond the limits of film to that time.
 The mode of presentation that he suggested to the studio—playing it over two consecutive days—was tried out two decades ago in Little Dorrit, the adaptation of Charles Dickens’ behemoth Victorian novel directed by Christine Edzard and starring Derek Jacobi and Alec Guinness.

 Even Little Dorrit, though, clocked in at 360 minutes—six hours.
 The original Greed still surpassed that in length (though the version that von Stroheim was aiming for with his two-day plea to MGM, approximately four hours, wasn't quite as long).